Holder in Due Course Summary

 In the appeal, Pomerantz claimed that it did not sign the checks, which also did not come from its check stock.
 Triffin presented no evidence opposing those claims.
-Also, Triffin did not explain why the check casher did not examine the checks for heat sensitive ink as directed on the face of check.
+Also, Triffin did not explain why the check cashier did not examine the checks for heat sensitive ink as directed on the face of check.
 Their bogus nature would have been revealed by simply touching the checks.
-The Court said it was reasonable that the holder, and especially a check casher, can be expected to fully examine the front and back of the instrument to verify its authenticity when a method for doing so is available.
-Because the check casher failed to authenticate the checks, it did not obtain Holder in Due Course status, and Triffin could not claim what the check casher did not have.
+The Court said it was reasonable that the holder, and especially a check cashier, can be expected to fully examine the front and back of the instrument to verify its authenticity when a method for doing so is available.
+Because the check cashier failed to authenticate the checks, it did not obtain Holder in Due Course status, and Triffin could not claim what the check cashier did not have.
 Mr. Triffin lost.

 Recommendations: Use high security checks that include properly worded warning bands and overt and covert security features to help prevent check fraud losses, including some Holder in Due Course claims.
 The SuperBusinessCheck contains 16 security features, including heat sensitive ink, a true watermark and explicit warning bands.
 SAFEChecks has 12 security features.
 Both are strictly controlled, high security check stock that were designed with Frank Abagnale, one of the world’s foremost authorities on fraud prevention.
 Visit www.safechecks.com to view them online, and call SAFEChecks at (800) 755-2265 ext.
 3304 to receive samples of both checks.

 MOBILE BANKING FRAUD AND HOLDER IN DUE COURSE